FlokiTV/Paper-Engine/README.md

 ### Environment

 The environment in the paper engine is not 3D.
 The technique used to simulate the environment is just changes in scale and skew of objects.
 Automatically the entire scene is scaled in half to give the feel of an isometric map.
-There are two types of objects, **tiles** and **plans** by default
+There are two types of objects, **tiles** and **planes** by default

 ##### All extension objects are positioned based on the values of the X, Y and Z variables